YichengDWu/MoYe.jl/docs/src/manual/tiled_matmul.md

 As you can see, both thr_layout and val_layout are actually defined on dst.

+We will go back to `ldmatrix` when we talk about tensor cores.

-Returning to our example, after making the TiledCopy, we can use it to partition data.
+Returning to our example, after making the `tiled_copy`, we can use it to partition data.

 ```@repl tiled_copy
 thr_idx = 2;